JuhiPaliwal/CS6220-HPC-Scheduling-on-Kubernetes-with-KubeFlux/README.md

 ## 5. Acceptance criteria

-There are two main tasks to be fulfilled:
+- Minimum acceptance criteria:
-1. Implementing a controller for job cancellation management (for pods allocated by KubeFlux)
+    - Implementing a controller for job cancellation management (for pods allocated by KubeFlux)

+- Stretch goal:
-2. Proposing methodologies to dynamically update Flux internal graph of resources to address resource sharing between Kubernetes and Flux (for pods allocated by other schedulers).
+    - Proposing methodologies to dynamically update Flux internal graph of resources to address resource sharing between Kubernetes and Flux (for pods allocated by other schedulers).
 Note, this is a stretch goal.

 ## 6. Release Planning: